- CBD & Insomnia – Can This Cannabinoid Help You Sleep?

-It’s estimated that there are currently at least 2.1 million people worldwide who suffer from Multiple Sclerosis (MS).
+It’s estimated that there are currently at least 2.1 million people worldwide who have Multiple Sclerosis (MS).
 Interesting to note, it’s thought to be the most frequent chronic neurological disease among young adults in northern industrialized countries.
-There is currently no known cure for MS, and its symptoms range from severe pain, spasticity (feelings […]
+There is currently no known cure for MS. But its symptoms range from severe pain, spasticity (feelings of […]

 In our modern world, we have found treatments for a myriad of conditions that have plagued humanity for millennia.
 We have treated serious infections, rampant diseases and have even succeeded in making our world the easiest it’s ever been to simply survive.
 However, the relaxed pace and advanced technology comes at a price – humanity […]